d1ddle/TextBookTools/README.md

 Pearson Active Learn could use an encryption method using a private key to randomise the filenames used so that they can't be traced systematically using page numbers.

 For example, page 1 would be called `T0JRV09aSlFHRT09PT09PQ==.jpg` which is Base32 and then Base64 encoded from page01, page 2 called `T0JRV09aSlFHST09PT09PQ==.jpg` which is Base32 and then Base64 encoded from page02, etc etc, using multiple different encoding and hashing types.
+In fact, kerboodle have already used this on some of their bigger A level textbooks (800+ pages), but I assume because they need to index each mini-book section, so therefore they are not easily downloadable and would have to be manually visited and downloaded one by one.

 ---